 This post may contain affiliate links.

 The key to really juicy, tender chicken breast lies in one specific and surprising ingredient.
 Mayonnaise.
 Yes, trust me!
-To the mayo, you’ll add some good quality curry powder and kosher salt to create the curry marinade—that’s it.
+To the mayo, you’ll add some scallion whites, good quality curry powder, and kosher salt to create the curry marinade.
+That’s it, just four ingredients!
 The other key step is to cut the chicken breasts into cutlets.
 I’ll walk you through the process, but this tried-and-true method is how I always cook chicken breast on the stove top.

 This recipe has been tested, and tested, and then tested some more.
 I’ve worked on this recipe for a year, ensuring that I’ve tested every variable so you can replicate this in your own kitchen no matter the situation.